-A research study to be published in the October, 2012 issue of the journal Personality & Individual Differences provides the first scientific validation of this rather humorous stereotype.
-Deborah Wells and her colleague at Queens University in Belfast, Northern Island gave personality questionnaires to dog owners attending an obedience class.
-They limited the study to stereotypically aggressive breeds, including Rottweilers and German Shepherds, compared to stereotypically friendly and peaceful breeds, including Labs and Golden Retrievers.
-The owners of the more aggressive breeds scored higher on a personality scale assessing traits of anger, aggression and hostility.
+A study published in the October, 2012 issue of the journal Personality & Individual Differences provided the first scientific validation of this stereotype.
+Deborah Wells and a colleague at Queens University in Belfast, Northern Island gave personality questionnaires to dog owners attending an obedience class.
+Their study compared the owners of stereotypically aggressive breeds, including Rottweilers and German Shepherds, with owners of stereotypically friendly and peaceful breeds, including Labs and Golden Retrievers.
+The owners of the more aggressive breeds scored higher on a personality scale assessing traits of anger, aggression, and hostility.

-The study’s author reported in an e-mail to LiveScience that although this was not yet proven, it is possible that people choose dogs that are an extension of themselves.
-We choose friends and partners with similar interests and tendencies, so why not dogs?
-It is also possible that some other factor both causes people to be more aggressive and causes them to choose aggressive breeds.
-People who are socially isolated, with few visitors or those living in high-crime neighborhoods are under more chronic stress, which may make them more aggressive and also more likely to choose a guard dog, such as a German shepherd.
+Behind the Science: The study’s author reported in an e-mail to LiveScience that although this theory was not yet proven, it is possible that people choose dogs that are an extension of themselves.
+We choose friends and partners with similar interests and tendencies, so why not pets?
+It is also possible that some other factor both causes people to be more aggressive and to choose aggressive breeds.
+People who are socially isolated, who have few visitors, or live in high-crime neighborhoods are under more chronic stress, which may make them more aggressive and also more likely to choose a "guard dog" such as a German shepherd.

 Does Owning a Pet Make You Healthier?

-Many research studies have been done, looking at this relationship in healthy people, those with chronic illness, the elderly, and nursing home residents.
-In these studies, dog ownership has been linked to more variability (flexibility) in how the heart adapts to stressful circumstances, lower heart rate and blood pressure, less pain, less substantially less incidence of heart attack or stroke across periods of ten years or longer.
-Most studies have looked at dogs, but some looked at cats.
-The Why Behind the Science....
+Many studies have looked at this relationship in healthy people, those with chronic illness, the elderly, and nursing-home residents, and dog ownership has consistently been linked to more variability (flexibility) in how the heart adapts to stressful circumstances, lower heart rate and blood pressure, less pain, and a substantially lower incidence of heart attack or stroke across periods of 10 years or longer.
+Most studies have looked at dog ownership, but some have included cats.

-The obvious explanation is that owning a dog gets you outdoors and walking, as Fido needs exercise.
-My Aussie Shepherd herds me out the door every morning.
-We are both hard-working types!!
-In fact, research shows dog owners get more aerobic exercise than those without pets.
+Behind the Science: The obvious explanation is that owning a dog gets you outdoors and walking—my Aussie Shepherd herds me out the door every morning.
+And in fact, research shows that dog owners get more aerobic exercise than those without pets.
 Exercise has all kinds of heart health benefits, helps fend off obesity and diabetes, and helps you avoid the pitfalls of a sedentary lifestyle.
-Getting out of the house also opens up more social opportunities and helps you meet the neighbors and feel more integrated into your neighborhood.
+Getting out of the house also opens up more social opportunities—it helps you meet the neighbors and feel more integrated into your neighborhood.
 This, too, can extend your life, as well-designed studies have documented.
-But, what about the cat owners?
-We normally don’t see too many cat walkers around the neighborhood, last that I checked.
-It turns out that pets also have direct de-stressing effects, without your having to do anything.
-In experimental studies, when people had to put their hands in ice water, or do mental arithmetic, they were significantly less stressed, both psychologically and physiologically, when accompanied by their pet than by their spouse or friend.
-Hmmm?

 Do Dog Owners Look Like Their Pets?

-Researchers at the University of California, San Diego found that people were able to correctly identify real (versus fake) dog-owner pairs two-thirds of the time, if the dogs were pure breeds.
-They were less successful with the mutts.
+Researchers at the University of California, San Diego found that people were able to correctly identify real (versus fake) dog-and-owner pairs two-thirds of the time, if the dogs were pure breeds.
+(They were less successful with mutts.)
 This finding of dog-owner similarity has been replicated in Great Britain and Japan.

-The San Diego researchers actually tested the hypothesis that dogs and their owners, like married couples, grow to look more similar over time.
-This time, there was no evidence to support the relationship.
-Those who had owned dogs longer were not any more likely to be paired correctly with their dogs than the newer dog owners.
-Rather than growing more similar, it’s likely people choose dogs that look more like them to begin with.
-Is this a conscious choice or unconscious bias?
+Behind the Science: The San Diego researchers actually tested the hypothesis that dogs and their owners, like married couples, grow to look more similar over time.
+But there was no evidence to support this relationship—those who had owned dogs longer were not any more likely to be paired correctly (by others, through photos) with their dogs than newer owners.
+Rather than growing more similar, it’s likely then that people choose dogs that look more like them to begin with.
+Is this a conscious choice, or unconscious bias?
 We don’t know the answer yet.
-We do know that humans have an automatic distrust of dissimilar others, and trust increases with increasing perceptions of similarity.
+But we do know that humans have an automatic distrust of dissimilar others, and that trust increases with increasing perceptions of similarity.
 In the days when humans lived in small tribes, this could have increased one’s chances of survival.
 It is fascinating to think that our brains might automatically direct us to “familiar” nonhumans as well.

-Melanie Greenberg, Ph.D. is a Clinical Psychologist, and expert on Mindfulness and Positive Psychology.
-Dr Greenberg provides workshops and speaking engagements for organizations, life, weight loss, or career coaching, and psychotherapy for individuals and couples.
+Melanie Greenberg, Ph.D., is a clinical psychologist and expert on mindfulness and positive psychology.
+She provides workshops and speaking engagements for organizations, life, weight loss, or career coaching, and psychotherapy for individuals and couples.

-Read my Psychology Today blog & personal blog
+Read my Psychology Today blog and my personal blog.